bongende/bongende/README.md

-## Hi there 👋
+## Hi there 👋, I'm Christopher

-- 🔭 I’m currently working on
+- 🔭 Currently working on
-  Some open sources projects
+  Some personnal projects and contribuiting on some open sources projects
 - 🌱 I’m currently learning
-  Engineering

-- 👯 I’m looking to collaborate on ...
+  Electrical and Mecanichal Engineering as a self-taugh,
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for a intership nearly on september
-- 💬 Ask me about ...
+- 💬 Ask me about my routine
-- 📫 How to reach me: ...
 - 😄 Pronouns: He/Him